manasi1031/minesweeper/README.md

     - In the play game function, we changed the calling of the previous functions to below: player_name = players_name() update_sheet(player_name)

+4. I received feedback that grid size of the minesweeper is too big for the Heroku deployed window.
+Please note that at the time of me creating this grid, it showed perfectly fine on the gitpod terminal.
+When I deployed it, the view does not fit in the screen and my fellow students on Slack suggested that I reduce the size to fit the screen.
+However, I have chosen not to proceed with this to give a better game experience.
+This is not a bug really, but I wanted to ensure that I have recorded feedback received and taken a note of it.
+In the future version, this will be the easy grid and the smallest one available.
+The medium and hard versions will be bigger than this for sure.

+5. When I added the end_game function, the option to exit worked well, but the option to restart was not working at all.
+Originally I had used if __name__ == "__main__" for the final game function, as I was reading through some material online and thought this was a good fit.
+But with the end_game function this did not work well as I could not call this function from my end_game function.
+For this, I changed the main game function to state as "play_game" function and this worked perfectly.

 ### Remaining Bugs